-(o) Any action to dismiss an Application taken by the CEO under this Rule shall be subject to an administrative appeal to the Board.
+- (o) Any action to dismiss an Application taken by the CEO under this Rule shall be subject to an administrative appeal to the Board.
 The CEO shall inform the Applicant of such action and provide written notice of such action and of Applicant's right to appeal.
-If the Applicant files such an appeal within 30 days of the notice, the appeal shall be heard by the Board at the next available regular Board meeting.
-If the Applicant fails to file a timely appeal, then the CEO's action shall be final.

-(p) Any Application Dismissed with Prejudice by the Board pursuant to this Rule is a final administrative decision and subject to judicial review as proscribed in Rule 35.

-(q) In any case where an Application is dismissed by CEO action and the deadline to appeal such action to the Board expires without an appeal being filed, the CEO shall inform the Board of the dismissal at the next regularly scheduled Board meeting at which the item may be presented.

-(r) In any event, Applicant's failure to appear at the Formal Hearing shall result in the Application and appeal Dismissed with Prejudice, unless the assigned Hearing Officer finds good cause to continue the Formal Hearing.
+If the Applicant files such an appeal within thirty (30) days of the notice, the appeal shall be heard by the Board at the next available regular Board meeting.
+If the Applicant fails to file a timely appeal, the CEO dismissal shall be placed on the Board's next consent agenda for the Board to adopt and such Board action shall be deemed final. - (p) Any Application Dismissed with Prejudice by the Board pursuant to this Rule is a final administrative decision and subject to judicial review as prescribed in Rule 35. - (q) In any case where an Application is dismissed by CEO action and the deadline to appeal such action to the Board expires without an appeal being filed, the CEO shall inform the Board of the dismissal at the next regularly scheduled Board meeting at which the item may be presented. - (r) In any event, Applicant's failure to appear at the Formal Hearing shall result in the Application and appeal Dismissed with Prejudice by the Board, unless the assigned Hearing Officer finds good cause to continue the Formal Hearing.